ClementDreptin/ModdingResources/DLL/DetectingGames/detecting-games.md

 ```

 You might be wondering why we are using `ExCreateThread` instead of `CreateThread`, which is a function provided by Windows in a header file.
 The reason is that, in order to keep your thread running even when you switch games, you need to pass `2` in the `dwCreationFlagsMod` argument.
 Passing `2` to the `dwCreationFlags` argument of `CreateThread` does not keep your thread running when you switch games.
-No thread clean up is done here, it should be done but I don't know how to do it properly using the old Win32 API (cf. [The limits of loading/unload modules on demand](DevelopmentWorkflow/development-workflow.md#the-limits)).
-This is why you get a `Fatal Crash Intercepted` error when you try to unload your DLL while your thread is still running.

 <br/>